Delta Goodrem: 1984–2000: Early life and discovery

 While residing in Glenhaven, she attended the Hills Grammar School in neighbouring Kenthurst, from kindergarten until Year 11.
 At the age of thirteen, Goodrem recorded a five-song demo CD, financed through her television work.
-It was sent to the Sydney Swans (of which Goodrem is a supporter) and they passed it onto Glenn Wheatley.
-Wheatley signed Goodrem to an artist development deal with independent label, Empire Records.
+It was sent to the Australian rules football club Sydney Swans (of which Goodrem is a supporter) and they passed it onto talent manager Glenn Wheatley.
+Wheatley signed Goodrem to an artist development deal with independent record label, Empire Records.

 Between June 1999 and September 2000, Goodrem worked with producers Paul Higgins and Trevor Carter on thirteen tracks for an album to be called Delta.
 A later report on these sessions described Goodrem as "an ambitious 15-year-old keen to emulate the pop sound of the Spice Girls, Britney Spears and Mandy Moore."
 Most of the tracks were written by Carter, although Goodrem co-wrote two and self-wrote the song "Love".
 Goodrem did a photoshoot for the album (some of the photos have surfaced), and recorded a home-made style music video for the song "Say" which has since leaked onto the internet.
 Higgins took the album to Village Roadshow, which offered to market and distribute the album, but the deal was blocked by Goodrem's parents.
 The album has yet to surface, though it became the subject of a lawsuit in 2004.